 Maryland State Senator Justin Ready comments about people threatening boycotts to local businesses that allow certain campaign signs on their property

-If you have driven around Carroll County recently you may have seen signs for candidates running for Board of Education starting to be displayed at various residences, businesses and properties.
+If you have driven around Carroll County recently you may have seen signs for candidates running Board of Education starting to be displayed at various residences, businesses and properties.

 Maryland State Senator Justin Ready (District 5) posted the following information on February 15th on social media: